rhodenk/bootinfo/readme.md

 ```

 ## custom message
 add/update custom message `custommessage.txt`.
-This should be in plaintext format and use `\n` for new-line
+This should be in plaintext format.
+Newlines are recognised without needing `\n`